Sentence Entailment in Compositional Distributional Semantics: Acknowledgements

 \section{Acknowledgements}

-The authors would like to thank the three anonymous reviewers for their comments.
-Sadrzadeh is supported by EPSRC CAF grant EP/J002607/1, Kartsaklis by AFOSR grant FA9550-14-1-0079 and Balk{\i}r by a Queen Mary Vice Principal scholarship.
+Sadrzadeh is supported by EPSRC CAF grant EP/J002607/1 and Kartsaklis by AFOSR grant FA9550-14-1-0079.
+Balk{\i}r was supported by a Queen Mary Vice Principal scholarship, when contributing to this project.